RuriOSS/ce-mark/README.md

 >
 >This doc is not a spec or a commitment.
 It requires future refinement and implementation from the author, and all features remain to be determined at later stage.

-But, if you throw this doc to LLM, let LLM refine it to spec, and use LLM as your cwte, you have cwte right now.
+But, if you throw this doc to LLM, let LLMs refine it to spec, and use LLM as your cwte, you have cwte right now.
 >"I'm a lazy dev, and I used :< sad face to mark the code that might fail, as my assistant, you should implement the :< mark as error handling logic for these code".

-Or just fork this repo, and implement yourself, cwte and `:<` shouldn't be my own patent, and I have no time on it, I just want to have an ice cream.
+Or just fork this repo, and implement yourself, cwte and `:<` shouldn't be my own patent, and I have no time for it, I just want to have an ice cream.
 And, the real cwte-generator will just be a dev-stage-only code generator for ruri.
 It will not act on other unnecessary features I will not use it in my code.
 # Warning:
 As cwte can bomb everything, it should be extremely careful to use.